School-age play: why it’s important for imaginative and creative development

 - Make household chores fun by turning them into make-believe activities.
 Your child could be a waiter who helps to set the table.
 Or he could pretend that he’s a chef and help you with some basic cooking.

-- Fill a craft box with paints, pencils, paste, scrap paper and other materials.
-Your child can use these to create pictures, collages, paintings, puppets and more.
+- Fill a craft box with paints, pencils, glue, scrap paper and natural materials like leaves, stones and feathers.
+Your child can use these to create pictures, collages, puppets and more.

 - Give your child props for pretend play.
 These can be old clothes, handbags and hats for dress-ups or even homemade puppets.

-- Let your child try out different musical instruments, or listen to different types and styles of music together with your child.
+- Let your child try out different musical instruments, or listen to different types of music together with your child.

 - Help your child build cubbyhouses with cardboard boxes or drape a blanket over some chairs.